carlosveerde/my-contacts/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+This project is under MIT license.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Made with ♥ by Carlos Verde :wave: [Reach me in!](https://www.linkedin.com/in/carlosveerde/)